Magnetohydrodynamic drag on an oscillating sphere in a rotating spherical cavity: Analytical and numerical methods

 \subsection{Numerical modelling}

-To validate the theory, equations (\ref{syst:eqn_sl})-(\ref{syst:eqn_slB0}) are solved using (a) the finite-difference/pseudo-spectral code \textsc{xshells} \citep[][]{schaeffer2017turbulent}, or (b) the commercial finite-element code \textsc{comsol} Multiphysics\textsuperscript{\textregistered} when needed. \textsc{xshells} employs a poloidal-toroidal decomposition of the velocity field in spherical harmonics with degree $l\le l_{\max}$ and azimuthal wavenumber $m\le m_{\max}$ via the \textsc{shtns} library \citep{schaeffer2013efficient}, combined with second-order finite differences on $N_r$ radial points.
+Equations (\ref{eq:dc0})-(\ref{eq:dc1}) are solved using the finite-difference/pseudo-spectral code \textsc{xshells} \citep[][]{schaeffer2017turbulent}, or the finite-element code \textsc{comsol} Multiphysics\textsuperscript{\textregistered}. \textsc{xshells} employs a poloidal-toroidal decomposition of the velocity field in spherical harmonics with degree $l\le l_{\max}$ and azimuthal wavenumber $m\le m_{\max}$ via the \textsc{shtns} library \citep{schaeffer2013efficient}, combined with second-order finite differences on $N_r$ radial points.
 Its spectral formulation enables access to extreme viscosity and magnetic-field regimes and has been extensively validated \citep[e.g.][]{marti2014full}.
 In the weak-forcing limit $\epsilon\ll1$, the nonlinear equations are integrated in a fixed geometry, with translational forcing imposed through the boundary velocity $\mathrm{d}_t\boldsymbol{\delta}$ at the inner boundary \cite[as in][]{rieutord2002slichter}.
-Implementation details are given in \cite{personnettaz2025damping}.
+Induction is neglected in the solid region.
+Implementation details are given in \cite{personnettaz2026ohmic}.
 Simulations use a semi-implicit third-order backward-difference scheme \citep[SBDF3,][]{ascher1995implicit}.
 A typical resolution at $L_\nu=10^{-3}$, $\Lambda=0.5$, and $P_m=10^{-2}$ is $N_r=511$, $l_{\max}=127$, and $m_{\max}=8$, with sufficient refinement in the nested boundary layers and, when Alfv\'en waves are present, in the interior.
 For laminar flows with simple forcing (e.g.\ axial magnetic field), only a few azimuthal modes are required: polar mode is axisymmetric ($m=0$), whereas equatorial modes require a single additional degree-one component.
 Simulations with \textsc{xshells} are restricted here to no-slip boundaries.
 Dissipation is computed from volume integrals (\S\ref{sec:phymodel}) and time-averaged in the permanent regime.
-The vorticity formulation avoids pressure computation, reducing cost but precluding pressure-force evaluation and thus the added-mass coefficient; in such cases, \textsc{comsol} is used (details in \S\ref{sec:COMSim}).
+The vorticity formulation avoids solving for the pressure, reducing computational cost but precluding direct evaluation of pressure forces and therefore of the added-mass coefficient.
+For these quantities, \textsc{comsol} is used instead (\S\ref{sec:COMSim}).